JonnoB/enhance_ocod/README.md

 - Contains Royal Mail data © Royal Mail copyright and database right 2022
 - Source: Office for National Statistics licensed under the Open Government Licence v.3.0

+# Todo

+- Changing model to HF means it can be easily downloaded into the program which would be super helpful instead of storing the SpaCy weights
+- Review and probably remove the human loop parts.Possibly switch to
+- Review training data, see how modern LLM's can parse the data, use them to create larger training corpus
+- set up lightning evironment and test current method works
+- perform memory and speed profiling on the process, or different sections of it, what optimisations would speed things up?
+- code refactor for ease of understanding
+- add docstrings and type hints
+- tests!
+- convert to python library
+- make pypi installable
+- remove post-codes from saved data